-GE Learning Objective (GELO) How will this GELO be achieved?
-GELO 1: Students shall be able to produce discipline- specific written work that demonstrates upper- division proficiency in: language use, grammar, and clarity of expression.
-Classroom activities include drafting and revising of papers that conform to standards of written English in the discipline. (abl () /: Students shall be able to explain analyze All assignments require students to analyze literary texts using the methods and discourse of the discipline.
-Writing assignments require students to engage in argumentation by responding to other critics' readings of the texts.
-GELO 3: Students shall be able to organize and develop essays and documents for both professional and general audiences.
-The three different genres that students will read and write about this term will engage them in conversations with peers and other critics.
-GELO 4: Students shall be able to organize and develop essays and documents according to appropriate editorial and citation standards.
-Students will learn to use current MLA standards for citing primary and secondary sources.
-GELO 5: Students shall be able to locate, organize, and synthesize information effectively to accomplish a specific purpose, and to communicate that purpose in writing.
-Writing assignments introduce students to the fundamental components of reading and writing in the discipline: processes of close reading, analysis and argumentation, peer review, and revision.
+GE Learning Objective (GELO) How will this GELO be achieved? specific written work that demonstrates upper- Classroom activities include drafting and revising of papers that conform to standards of written English in the discipline. develop, and criticize ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse All assignments require students to analyze literary texts using the methods and discourse of the discipline.
+Writing assignments require students to engage in argumentation by responding to other critics' readings of the texts. develop essays and documents for both professional The three different genres that students will read and write about this term will engage them in conversations with peers and other critics.
+Idevelon essays and documents according to Students will learn to use current MLA standards for citing primary and secondary sources. and synthesize information effectively to accomplish a specific purpose, and to communicate that Writing assignments introduce students to the fundamental components of reading and writing in the discipline: processes of close reading, analysis and argumentation, peer review, and revision.